timescale/docs/getting-started/next-steps.md

 datasets.
 We have you covered! 🙌

-Have a look some of the [other datasets][sample-data] provided for you to dig deeper into time-series data and data analysis using TimescaleDB.
+Have a look some of the [other datasets][sample-data] provided for you to dig deeper into time-series data and data analysis using Timescale.

 [connect-with-code]: /quick-start/:currentVersion:/
 [ingest-real-time]: /tutorials/:currentVersion:/ingest-real-time-websocket-data